gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 #### IT

 - Infrastructure Protection
-    - The IT department applies the intelligence provided by the CTI program to strengthen the organization's technical defenses (e.g., firewalls, network segmentation, endpoint security).
+    - The IT department applies the intelligence provided by the CTI program to strengthen the organization's technical defenses.
 - Patch Management
     - Uses CTI to identify vulnerabilities that adversaries are likely to exploit and ensures timely patching of those vulnerabilities.
 - System Hardening
-    - Implements system configurations and controls to mitigate specific attack techniques identified in the CTI, such as disabling unused ports or restricting administrative privileges.
+    - Implements system configurations and controls to mitigate specific attack techniques identified in the CTI, such as disabling unused services or restricting administrative privileges.
 - Collaboration with SOC/IR
     - Works with the SOC and IR teams to ensure that security controls are properly configured to block threats in real-time.
 - Business Continuity